alhydrym7/Smart-Student-Preparation-System/README.md

-# Face Recognition Application with Real-time Face Detection
+# Smart Student Preparation System

 This repository contains a Python script for a face recognition application with real-time face detection using the YOLOv4 model.
 The application provides a graphical user interface (GUI) built using tkinter and utilizes the face_recognition library for face recognition tasks.